 Task configuration

-Those tweaks and exceptions are recorded in a debusine:task-configuration collection, and then later used to feed the relevant workflows and work requests.
+Tweaks and exceptions from normal task processing are recorded as debusine:task-configuration entries in a debusine:task-configuration collection, and then later used to feed the relevant workflows and work requests.

-Work requests.
-Tasks can be any type of Tasks, but for all practical purposes, Worker
+Tasks can be any type of Tasks, but for all practical purposes, Worker and Workflow are the most likely targets for configuration.

 Looking up task configuration entries for a task

-Those two values are used to lookup the various snippets of configuration.
-The snippets are retrieved and processed in the following orders:
+Those values are used to lookup the various snippets of configuration, which are retrieved and processed in a well defined order (see Ordering matching entries).

 The collection can host partial or full configuration data.
 But it is expected to be mainly useful to store overrides, i.e. variations compared the defaults provided by the task or its containing workflow.